- Get Our Free Newsletter!

 - For more than 130 years, GRIT has helped its readers live more prosperously and happily while emphasizing the importance of community and a rural lifestyle tradition.

 - Subscribe Today!

-by Sandi Hopper My very first chickens were very long ago when I was a little girl.
+Guest post by Sandi Hopper My very first chickens were very long ago when I was a little girl.
 They were Bantams which I thought, back then, were a breed.
 There was an adorable little rooster with pluck, five tiny hens and one only baby chick.
-I don’t know how they came in that assortment or even […]Read more »
+I don’t know how they came in that assortment […]Read more »

 by Rachel Hurd Anger Raising backyard chickens for eggs became an unlikely obsession.
 I can’t even say when it started, but I owe it mostly to author Michael Pollan and my first reading of his book The Omnivore’s Dilemma.
 Now I devour information about sustainable living, and bit by bit, my goal is to […]Read more »